mshick/add-pr-comment/README.md

 ## Features

-- Fast, runs in the GitHub Actions node.js runtime; no Docker pull needed.
+- Fast, runs in the GitHub Actions node.js runtime.
-- Modify issues for PRs merged to master.
+- Modify issues for PRs merged to main.
+- By default will post "sticky" comments.
+If on a subsequent run the message text changes the original comment will be updated.
+- Multiple sticky comments allowed by setting unique `message-id`s.
 - Multiple posts of the same comment optionally allowable.
 - Supports emoji 😂😂😂!
 - Supports a proxy for fork-based PRs.
 [See below](#proxy-for-fork-based-prs).
-- Supports creating a message from a file path
+- Supports creating a message from a file path.

 ## Usage